 Views: 662 NorfolkTV

-This is the second portion of the Thursday House Floor Session.
+This is the third portion of the Thursday House Floor Session.
 CALENDAR FOR THE DAY.
-Continued debate on SF3656 (Knoblach) Omnibus Supplemental Finance bill.
-Runs 3 hours, 57 minutes. * Connect with House Public Information Services: www.house.mn/hinfo/hinfo.asp * Find Minnesota House of Representatives news and updates at Session Daily: www.house.mn/sessiondaily/ *Connect with the Minnesota House of Representatives: www.house.mn
+SF3656 (Knoblach) Omnibus Supplemental Finance bill.
+Runs 2 hours, 31 minutes. * Connect with House Public Information Services: www.house.mn/hinfo/hinfo.asp * Find Minnesota House of Representatives news and updates at Session Daily: www.house.mn/sessiondaily/ *Connect with the Minnesota House of Representatives: www.house.mn